viviangster/ITC601_Assignment_2/README.md

-you need to start xampp specifically mysql and apache then run "node server.js" then go to phpmyadmin and localhost:3000 can run "node newhash.js"
+you need to start xampp specifically mysql and apache
+<br>then run "node server.js"
+<br>then go to phpmyadmin and localhost:3000
+<br>can run "node newhash.js" to generate a new password hash